-Council complies with the NSW Office of Water Best Practice pricing guidelines.
+Council complies with the NSW DPI Water's Best Practice pricing guidelines.
 The following key requirements are met by Council:

-- Council reviews its Water Pricing Policy on an annual basis. - Access charges are independent of land value. - A minimum of 75% of income is received from volumetric charges for residential assessments to send a strong water conservation signal.
-Step-price increase of at least 50% for high consumption for residential consumers that exceed usage of 300kL per year. - Customers are charged for consumption at a minimum of quarterly intervals.
+- Council reviews its Water Pricing Policy on an annual basis. - Access charges are independent of land value. - A minimum of 75% of income is received from volumetric charges for residential assessments to send a strong water conservation signal. - Include a step-price increase of at least 50% for high consumption for residential consumers that exceed usage of 300kL per year. - Customers are charged for consumption at a minimum of 4 monthly intervals.
 Unpaid accounts are subject to interest charges calculated from the due date.